 Likely due to brand reputation as a retailer offering convenience and fast shipping, Amazon is the most common place that shoppers will purchase their holiday gifts this year (49% globally).

 So how can brands get ahead?
-The research also identifies customer reviews, photos and personalised recommendations would improve the holiday shopping experience for nearly a third of UK consumers (31%).
+The research also identifies customer reviews, photos and personalized recommendations would improve the holiday shopping experience for nearly a third of UK consumers (31%).

 According to Bazaarvoice’s annual research, product pages with at least one review experienced a 354% increase in conversion rate and a 446% lift in revenue per visitor compared to product pages with no reviews, whether or not visitors engaged with the review content.